jesselang/docker-images/README.md

 Build files for Docker images

 What's here:
-* A vagrant-friendly Debian Wheezy image
+* Vagrant-friendly Debian Wheezy, Jessie, and Strech images

 To build these images: